syncfusion-content/windowsforms-docs/WindowsForms/Splash/Getting-Started.md

 ---
 layout: post
-title: Creating-SplashControl | WindowsForms | Syncfusion
+title: Getting Started | WindowsForms | Syncfusion
 description: creating splashcontrol
 platform: WindowsForms
 control: SplashControl
 documentation: ug
 ---

-# Creating SplashControl
+# Getting Started

 This section will give a step by step procedure to design a SplashControl through designer and also through programming approach.